thecsw/thecsw.github.io/articles/encrypting_usb/README.md

 cumbersome really quick.

 Best way to keep your data safe is on a piece of paper with some ink splattered on it.
-That's not very feasible for our needs.
+That\'s not very feasible for our needs.
 This is a quick and dirty cheatsheet on how to use LUKS to full encrypt your flash drive and keep it close to your heart.
 This is the same thing Ubunt does when you tell it to encrypt your disk.